Economy of Italy: Economic resilience (2022–2024)

-Longevity Economy
+Longevity economy (2025–present)

 The Italian economy could appear to be disadvantaged by demographic decline, However, new technologies, including artificial intelligence and robotics, could reduce this disadvantage and help companies grow and develop, as well as the public sector to be efficient, ensuring resilience.
 In this framework of economic transformation, between environmental sustainability and the application of artificial intelligence in industry, disadvantaged by the persistence and entrenchment of geopolitical conflicts and tensions, trade protectionism and de-globalization, Italian companies are more flexible and optimized to respond to the change in market demand.

 The Italian economy, in addition to being resilient, is evolving into an economy of longevity.

-On 23 May 2025, Moody's confirmed Italy’s rating at Baa3 and improved the outlook from stable to positive.
-Public debt refinancing auctions were a success, with excellent demand among investors, with an ever-increasing percentage held by foreing investors.
+On 23 May 2025, Moody's confirmed Italy's rating at Baa3 and improved the outlook from stable to positive.
+Public debt refinancing auctions were a success, with excellent demand among investors, with an ever-increasing percentage held by foreign investors.
 The work done by the Italian government in controlling public debt and the high savings and low debt of Italian families, combined with a strengthening of the Italian banking sector, which saw the cutting of their tax burden, are a guarantee for the future sustainability of the debt.

 Even Southern Italy, historically characterized by few investment and low growth, is showing significant economic progress.

 On 10 October 2025, S&P confirmed Italy's rating at BBB+ with a stable outlook.

 However, these credit rating agencies' assessment of Italy's rating do not adequately take into account the continued appreciation of Italy's gold reserves, which, as of September 2025, still rank third in the world, providing further assurance for the solvency of Italian public debt.

+On 21 November 2025, Moody's upgraded Italy's rating from Baa3 to Baa2 with a stable outlook.
+On January 30, 2026, S&P confirmed Italy's rating at BBB+ with a positive outlook.

+Economic impact of 2026 Iran war (2026–present)

+At the beginning of 2026, the Italian economy continued to be resilient and growing, as it had been in 2025.